CME Group's tightened expense guidance raised optimism. The

-derivative-product line are also adversely affected by intense
+position and diverse derivative-product line are also adversely

-compliances, interest rate volatility, pricing pressure and higher
+interest rate volatility and pricing pressure pose operational and

 Formed in 2007 by the merger of the Chicago Mercantile Exchange

 (CME) and the Chicago Board of Trade (CBOT), CME Group is the